Hyperbach/ai-eye/DOCS.md

-# API Overview
+# OpenAI API Overview

-This Django project contains two endpoints: openai and cache.
-They use HTTP Token based authorization.
+This Django project contains two endpoints for working with Open AI: openai and cache.
+They use HTTP Token based authentication.

 ## openai endpoint
 The openai endpoint allows users to send requests to the OpenAI API and receive responses.
 The endpoint accepts the following methods: